How to Negotiate Export Order Prices with Apparel Buyer

 Win-win Situation:

 So, the importance of fair negotiation is very important for both buyer and seller.
-But finally, some demands are compromised to take a neutral decision where no party will lose and each party will be as at the final stage of negotiation both parties remain in a winning situation.
-This situation is known as a win-win situation which is the main goal of a merchandiser.
+Finally, some demands are compromised to take a neutral decision where no party will lose and each party will be as at the final stage of negotiation both parties remain in a winning situation.
+This situation is known as a win-win situation, which is the main goal of a merchandiser.

 Leave a Reply